Clever/loofah/README.md

 Scrubbers = require 'lib/loofah'
 ```

 The loofah library provides a number of helper functions or scrubbers.
-Each of these functions takes a list of keywords which specify what is to be scrubbed and return a function that takes an object.
-When called, this function scrubs and returns a copy of this object.
+Each of these functions takes a list of keywords which specifies what is to be scrubbed and returns a function that takes an object.
+When called, this function scrubs and returns a copy of the object.

 ### bad_keys
 Omits all keys in the object that match a case insensitive regex text with one of keywords.
 This is designed to remove common keys such as 'password'.
 You should be careful to choose fairly specific keywords - `'id'` will result in key `'skid'` being omitted.

 ### bad_vals
 Replaces any substring that exactly matches one of the keywords with `'[REDACTED]'`.
-This is designed to protect against sharing of known secrets such as API keys, secrets or id.
+This is designed to protect against sharing of known secrets such as API keys, secrets or ids.

 ### url_encode
 Replaces an url encoded `'<key>=<value>'` pair with `'[REDACTED]'`, where key matches a case insensitive regex test with `"#{keyword}="`.
 For example `'www.example.com/client_id=12345&password=pwd'` will be changed to `'www.example.com/[REDACTED]&[REDACTED]'` if `client_id` and `password` (or `id` but not `client`) are provided as keywords.

 ### plain_text
-Searches through each of the object's values until it finds a case insensitive regex match with one of the keywords.
-It replaces all text from the start of the match to the second contiguous set of delimiters with `'[REDACTED]'`.
+It replaces all text from the start of a case insensitive regex match with one of the keywords to the second contiguous set of delimiters with `'[REDACTED]'`.
 E.g. `'userPasswordlist<some number of delims>pwds<delim>'` will be reduced to `'user[REDACTED]<delim>'` if `'password'` is a keyword.
 As with bad_keys, you should choose specific keywords to prevent accidental matching.

 ## Usage
 To remove all keys that include `'password'` or `'secret'` you would call: